mortman/OpenSnack/challah.md

 Bake for 35 to 60 minutes, depends on your oven and challah size.

-These days I rarely make the 5 pound variety.
-So below is the change for using 2 1/2 pound of flour.

-Divide ingredients by two, but use three eggs.
+If making a half recipe use three eggs.
 </pre>